Starters/ Starters, Salads, Soups

 Tempeh Grape Orange Lemon Sauce

-Tempeh has been a staple ingredient in Asian cooking, especially Indonesian cooking, for centuries.
-It is a rich source of protein and goes well with rice and vegetables, can be added in soup, or sliced and then grilled, fried, or sauteed with other vegetables and sauces for a wonderful starter.
-Tempeh is often used as a meat substitute in vegan cooking since it has a similar chewy texture, absorbs flavors well, and is rich in proteins and other nutrients.
-If buying tempeh, try to purchase organic bean tempeh, which is readily available in most health-food stores.
+Tempeh has been a staple in Asian, particularly Indonesian, cooking for centuries.
+It is a rich source of protein and pairs well with rice and vegetables, can be added in soups, or sliced and then grilled, fried, or sautéed with other vegetables and sauces as a wonderful starter.
+Tempeh is often used as a meat substitute in vegan cooking due to its chewy texture, excellent flavor absorption, and impressive nutritional profile.
+When purchasing tempeh, opt for organic bean tempeh, which is commonly available in health-food stores.

 Tempeh’s Beginning?